Kate Middleton, Pippa Middleton As Children: Throwback Video Shows The Future Royals Like You’ve Never Seen Before

 The wedding footage revealed two sharply different personalities between Pippa and Kate.
 The future Duchess of Cambridge was all smiles and upbeat; her younger sister appeared unimpressed and “fidgety” at times.

 About 20 years later, Pippa and Kate Middleton found themselves in the spotlight again — this time Duchess Kate would charm the hearts of fans the world over.
-Pippa was the maid of honor for the Royal Wedding in 2011.
+Pippa was the maid of honor for the royal wedding in 2011.

-Will and Kate wed before a packed crowd of family, friends and well-wishers.
+Will and Kate wed before a packed crowd of family, friends, and well-wishers.
 It was Duchess Kate’s special day, but Pippa stole the spotlight at one point, thanks to her form-fitting Alexander McQueen bridesmaid dress that accentuated her derriere.
 Her bottom soon took on a life of its own on social media.

 Now YOU can wear Pippa Middleton's bridesmaid dress: Alexander McQueen replica is £1,090https://t.co/zG0iK86DVC pic.twitter.com/abZK2kA3tH